Top things to do near the Eiffel Tower

 Trocadéro Gardens

 Wide terraces, fountains, and manicured lawns.
-The garden’s Palais de Chaillot has the best Eiffel Tower photo vantage point.
+The Palais de Chaillot in the gardens has the best Eiffel Tower photo vantage point.

 • Cost: Free

-• Tips: Arrive before dusk for light-show photos.
+• Tip: Arrive before dusk for light-show photos.

 Avenue de Camoëns